leonistheczar/nexus-chat-app-frontend/README.md

 Nexus is being developed with a **frontend-first, backend-ready** approach.

-The goal isn't simply to make a chat interface that looks good.
+The goal isn't simply to create a chat interface that looks good.
 The project is intended to evolve into a complete full-stack system with:

 ```text
 Polished UI